(Updated May 1, 2020. Originally Published Dec. 4, 2015)

 With exception of the items marked .925, the jewelry stamped with these markings is made out of another type of alloy, and coated with a very thin layer of gold which should show signs of wear given the fact that these are items which your grandmother has worn over the years.

-An alloy stamp doesn’t guarantee authenticity:
+An alloy stamp or marking doesn’t guarantee authenticity:

 Just because a piece of jewelry is stamped with an alloy mark such as 14k, 18k, or 22k, does not necessarily mean that it is actually real gold.
 There is a lot of fake, counterfeit jewelry floating around out there, it drives a friend of mine who runs a cash for gold store crazy… He spends the majority of his day using electronic testing devices, and different types of nitric acid to gold test jewelry, and a lot of what is marked, is not real.